St. Andrews International School, Rayong: Language

-Beginning at Year 5, all students are taught Arab and Mandarin twice a week.
+Beginning in Year 5, all students are taught French and Mandarin twice a week.
 For Thai students, learning Thai is mandatory and is taught by dedicated Thai instructors.
 Additionally, the Dutch Stream is available to Dutch students, and EAL support is available to students from Nursery onwards.

 University preparation

 University Counselling Program

-Green Valley employs a structured program of counselling, by utilizing parent forums and information sessions to provide an outline students can use to apply for higher level educational institutions around the world.
+Green Valley employs a structured program of counseling, by utilizing parent forums and information sessions to provide an outline students can use to apply for higher level educational institutions around the world.

 Results

 IB Examinations

 Students at Green Valley achieved an average score of 38.6 out of 45 points on the May 2016 IB DP Examinations, compared to the world average of 30.07 points.
 Students at the school achieved a 100% pass rate in comparison to the Africa, Europe, and Middle East (AEM) region which achieved a passing rate of 88%.
 One student at Green Valley achieved a perfect score on the examinations, one of 146 students worldwide.